Contact Center CX

 Retailers also use IVR to offer store locator services, helping customers find the nearest location or check store hours.
 Additionally, IVR can provide product information, allowing customers to learn about features, availability, or pricing with a simple phone call.
 Programmable IVR menus can also complement lead generation by capturing callers’ intent as they answer a few questions before they’re passed to the right department.

-Service provider
+Service providers

 Service providers — such as utilities or telecom companies — rely on IVR systems to manage customer inquiries and transactions.
 IVR allows customers to check their bills, make payments over the phone, or inquire about their account balance.
 It can also facilitate plan changes, letting customers upgrade or modify their service without waiting to speak to a representative.